Vikramjeet87/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Materials engineering
+- MOFs/COFs
+- Structure pharmaceutics
-- Artificial Intelligence
+- Membranes
-- Computational Linguistics
+- Superhydrophobic surfaces
-- Information Retrieval
+- Drug delivery

 # Education to show in About widget
 education: